 About the author: Dushyanth Nippani, Project Lead

 About the Author: At Saggezza, Dushyanth leads diverse delivery teams spread across multiple continents and time zones.
-As an agile transformation leader, he guides Fortune 500 companies across the globe to adapt to change and become continuous learners.
+As a digital transformation leader, he guides Fortune 500 companies across the globe to adapt to change and become continuous learners.

 Saggezza is a proven technology and consulting partner that delivers personalized, high-value solutions to accelerate business growth.